-In addition, an A.G.A. design-certified and ASME-rated temperature and pressure (T & P) relief valve must be installed on each and every water storage tank in the hot water supply system, see figures 11 and 13.
+In addition, a CSA design-certified and ASME-rated temperature and pressure (T & P) relief valve must be installed on each and every water storage tank in the hot water supply system; see Figures 10 and 12.

 The T & P relief valve should have a temperature rating of 210°F (99°C), a pressure rating NOT exceeding the lowest rated working pressure of any system component, and a discharge capacity exceeding the total input of the water boilers supplying water to the storage tank.